-We have previous experience running a market garden on 10 acres of land just outside Oxford on the Earth Trust farm, but now focus on partnering with local growers, producers and farmers to provide the people of Oxford with local, ethical delicious produce via our mobile greengrocer’s shop, the VegVan and our weekly market stops.
+We have experience running a market garden on 10 acres of land just outside Oxford on the Earth Trust farm, but now focus on partnering with local growers, producers and farmers to provide the people of Oxford with local, ethical delicious produce via our our weekly online market and farmers market stall.

 We work to involve more people in local food by building new routes to market for local producers and creating a vibrant and wide-ranging movement for local food in Oxford.

 We focus on stocking local, ethical and delicious produce, to learn more about how we source our veg click here.

 Cultivate is a cooperative organisation owned and funded by the community.
 There are many ways that you can get involved.
 You can become a member to get more involved in what we do or join us as a volunteer .
 We want to help people create a local food system Oxford can be proud of, so if you’ve got an idea you want to take forward – Visit our get involved page for more info.

 Contact us at email@example.com for any more info.

 We’re a Co-operative

 For more info on Cultivate as a co-operative please see below.